kaypeter87/API-Key-Backend/README.md

 # API Keys on the Backend

-I created this simple backend using node.js with the express framework to store my API Keys.
-You will be able to make calls to this backend for any data without exposing your API Keys as it is stored in a dotenv file.
+I created this simple backend using node.js, with the express framework, to store my API Keys.
+You will be able to make calls to this backend to get any data without exposing your precious keys.
+Enjoy!

 ## How to Run